 Use the Increase Bombsight Distance and Decrease Bombsight Distance keys to adjust the crosshair position.
 When the crosshair is on target, turn on targeting computing using the Toggle Bombsight Automation control key.
 The bombsight will begin tracking the target.
-Be sure that the target remains within the reticle cross, and correct the crosshair movement with the Increase Bombsight Velocity and Decrease Bombsight Velocity keys if necessary (you may not use the Increase Bombsight Distance and Decrease Bombsight Distance keys for this).
+Be sure that the target remains within the reticle cross, and correct the crosshair movement with the Increase Bombsight Velocity and Decrease Bombsight Distance and Decrease Bombsight Distance keys for this).
 The bombs drop automatically when the plane reaches the proper position for a bomb drop.